 Reports of alleged Title IX Violations may be filed with the Department of Public Safety or the Title IX Coordinator(s) -Vice President for Student Affairs, Dean of Students or Deputy Coordinator, Associate Dean, Student and Residence Life Services.

 The College’s Civil Rights Compliance Officers/Coordinators are:

-- Section 504/ADA: Coordinator, Office of Accessibility Resources
+- Section 504/ADA: Coordinator, Dean of Student Support

 - Affirmative Action Officer: Executive Director of Human Resources

 - Title IX Coordinator(s): Vice President for Student Affairs, Dean of Students; Deputy Coordinator, Associate Dean, Student and Residence Life Services